NEW EXHIBITS SCHEDULED TO OPEN IN ICC ART GALLERIES IN FEBRUARY

-Two new exhibits open in mid-October in the Illinois Central College art galleries, located on the East Peoria Campus.
+Two new exhibits open in February in the Illinois Central College art galleries, located on the East Peoria Campus.

-<anima-animus-persona>, an exhibit by Yun Jeong Hong, opens October 15 in Gallery 336B, located in the Academic Building.
-A meet and greet is scheduled on that date in the gallery from noon to 2 pm, along with an artist talk starting at 12:30 pm.
+In addition, Making Friends, a ceramic sculpture exhibit by Cyndi Merrill, opens February 13 in Gallery 336B, located in the Academic Building.
+A meet and greet event with the artist is scheduled for February 13 from noon to 2 pm, with an artist talk slated for 1:30 pm, both in the gallery.

 Hours of operation for Gallery 336B are Monday through Thursday, from 9 am to 5 pm and Friday from 9 am to noon.
 The Performing Arts Center Gallery is open Monday through Thursday from 9:30 am to 7:30 pm, and Friday from 9:30 am to noon.
 In addition, the Performing Arts Center Gallery also is accessible when the Performing Arts Center is open for public events.
 Operation of all galleries varies with ICC’s holidays and breaks.

 The exhibits are presented by the ICC Art Program and the Arts at ICC.
 The Arts at ICC has a rich history of enhancing the arts community and expanding education beyond the classroom.
 Arts at ICC presents more than 500 exhibits, performances, lectures, rehearsals, meetings, master classes, clinics, seminars, receptions, orientations, forums, auditions and tournaments annually.

 For more information or to confirm a gallery will be open at a particular time, visit ArtsAtICC.com or contact the ICC Arts and Behavioral Sciences Department at (309) 694-5113.